Our Team

 Board President

-Lisa Brush has been leading collaborative conservation initiatives in the environmental sector for more than twenty years.
+Lisa Brush has been leading collaborative conservation initiatives in the environmental sector for more than 25 years.
 In her role as CEO and Founder of The Stewardship Network, she has engaged thousands of professionals and volunteers in identifying community and stewardship needs of the 21st century.
 She has facilitated the initiation, growth, and ongoing support of networks and collaborations at all scales across the country.
 Lisa has worked with all volunteer nonprofits to global NGOs; municipal, state, federal and tribal governments; consultants and contractors; students and researchers; private property owners and more.
 She has facilitated strategic planning sessions, focus groups, citizen task forces, community visioning sessions, and public involvement and feedback meetings with groups ranging in size from four to four hundred.
 Lisa believes deeply in the power of people to create positive community change and works to support people and institutions in this endeavor.

 She has been involved in all aspects of organizational management including: foundation/agency relationships; grant based project funding; budget tracking; contract negotiation, implementation, accountability; staff and board development.